 If checked, calculates NMR chemical shifts.
-These are then available in the output (Output under the Display menu; Chapter 18) as well as from the Atom Properties dialog (accessible from Properties under the Display menu; Chapter 18) and as atom labels (Configure... under the Model menu; Chapter 14).
-C (proton decoupled) and H (shifts only) spectra from Hartree-Fock or density functional calculations may be displayed from the NMR Spectra dialog accessible from Spectra under the Display menu (Chapter 18)\\.
-DEPT spectra may also be displayed (C spectra in which carbons with one or three attached protons point up, carbons with two attached protons point down and quaternary carbons are absent).
-Finally, 2D COSY (proton vs. proton) and HSQC and HMBC
+These are then available in the Spectra dialog (Spectra under the Display menu; Chapter 21), in the output (Output under the Display menu; Chapter 21), from the Atom Properties dialog (accessible from Properties under the Display menu; Chapter 21) and as atom labels (Configure... under the Model menu; Chapter 17).
+13C (proton decoupled) and 1H (either with or without the influence of three-bond HH coupling) spectra from Hartree-Fock or density functional calculations may be displayed from either the simplified or more general form of the Spectra dialog (Spectra under the Display menu; Chapter 21).
+DEPT spectra (13C spectra in which carbons with one or three attached protons point up, carbons with two attached protons point down and quaternary carbons are absent) may only be displayed from the general form of the Spectra dialog.
+Finally, 2D COSY (proton vs. proton) and HSQC and HMBC (proton vs. 13C) spectra may be displayed from both simplified and more general forms of the Spectra dialog.